SPM and SPM-2 Quick Tips Case Study: What’s Behind Challenging Behaviors in the Classroom?

 Wednesday, May 05, 2021

 Music class rattled Johnny.
 The sounds disorganized his thoughts.
 During lunch in the cafeteria, the noises were downright painful.
-In the classroom, he constantly fell out of his seat.
+In the classroom, he frequently fell out of his seat.
 Even in PE class, which Johnny enjoyed, he needed to separate himself from his classmates and press his body against the wall to feel better.

 “It’s hard,” said Johnny’s mother, Pamela.
 “You can see when someone has a broken arm.
 When it’s on the inside, you can’t tell what’s happening.”

-The preschool teacher said Johnny seemed overwhelmed sometimes.
+Pamela wondered what this behavior at school meant.
+His teacher said Johnny seemed overwhelmed sometimes.
 She gave Pamela contact information for the ADHD clinic in town.

-Issues continue in kindergarten
+Sensory and behavior issues continue in kindergarten

-Challenges in first grade
+Challenging behaviors in first grade

 Johnny was frustrated.
-His mom was too.
+His mom was, too.

 “I was lost and not really sure where to turn next,” Pamela said.